kultur666-com/www/docs/_posts/2016-07-20-napalm-death-omnipresent-knife-in-your-back-2009.md

 ---
 id: 3534
-title: 'Napalm Death - Omnipresent Knife In Your Back (2009)'
+title: Napalm Death - Omnipresent Knife In Your Back (2009)
 date: '2016-07-20T00:31:03+00:00'
 author: syr3fx
 excerpt: 'Song "Omnipresent Knife In Your Back" by Napalm Death  (2009).'